-This past Christmas we were planning to visit the UK to spend time with our family and then head onto Jordan.
-Petra is on our bucket list and after much research, we felt safe taking our family there.
+Our plan was to visit the UK to spend time with family, then head to Jordan.
+Petra has been on our bucket list for a while, and after much research, we were ready to visit.
 Alas, it wasn’t meant to be.
-After a terrorist attack on December 18th, we were a little skeptical about going there, but when the US Embassy issued a warning alerting US citizens to avoid travelling to Jordan on December 23rd, we reluctantly made the decision to abort the trip.
+A terrorist attack prompted the US Embassy to warn US citizens against traveling to Jordan, and reluctantly we postponed the trip.

-So now we had 6 extra days open, with no plans.
-We looked into various European cities to visit, but with such last-minute notice and holiday travel, it didn’t make sense for us to leave the UK.
-So we didn’t.
-Instead, we decided to spend the time driving around the areas of the UK that are often overlooked.
-It was actually quite liberating to have no hotels booked and no itinerary planned.
+We were faced with six extra days in the UK, and zero plans.
+We researched traveling to other European cities, but the last minute timing didn’t make sense for us to leave the UK.
+We decided to spend our time driving around areas of the UK that are often overlooked.
+It was quite liberating to have no hotels arranged and no itinerary.

 Our first stop was York.
-Tom proposed to me at the top of York Castle in 1996, so we made the boys indulge us and help re-enact the proposal at the top of the castle… much to their humiliation.
-We climbed up Clifford’s Tower and made them take pictures.
-Nothing much had changed in 20 years except for my eyebrows, a couple of kids, and I discovered the Brazilian Blowout hair technique!
+Hubby proposed to me at the top of York Castle in 1996, and the boys indulged us to help re-enact the proposal at the top of the castle… much to their humiliation.
+We climbed up Clifford’s Tower and forced them to take pictures.
+Nothing much had changed in 20 years except for my eyebrows, a couple of kids, and a few wrinkles.

-York has an incredible history, and York Minister is one of my favorite cathedrals in the world.
-It is a magnificent, gothic building with many different sections all beautifully decorated with many stained glass windows.
+York has incredible history, and York Minister is one of my favorite cathedrals in the world.
+It’s a magnificent, gothic building with many different sections all beautifully decorated with incredible stained glass windows.

-We then hopped in the car and headed to Bristol, which is where we planned to spend two nights.
-Bristol is located in the South West of England, and was once a centre for heavy industry, but over the last few decades, Bristol has reinvented itself as a hub of culture and creativity.
-Bristol is quite ‘edgy’ and is covered with graffiti; most famously there are pieces of art created by ‘Banksy’ once of the most famous street artists today, who was born in Bristol.
+We then hopped in the car and drove to Bristol.
+Bristol is located in the South West of England, and was once a center for heavy industry, but over the last few decades, Bristol has reinvented itself as a hub of culture and creativity.
+Bristol is quite ‘edgy’ and is covered with graffiti; most famously there are pieces of art created by ‘Banksy’ one of the most famous street artists today, who was allegedly born in Bristol.

 We woke the next morning to drizzle and wind.
-This was our day to visit and climb Cheddar Gorge, and since we probably wouldn’t be back in that part of the UK for a while, we decided to put on our raincoats and brave the weather.
-We are so happy that we did.
+We were planning to climb Cheddar Gorge, and since we probably wouldn’t be back in that part of the UK for a while, we decided to put on our raincoats and brave the weather.
+Best decision ever!

-This is Britain’s largest gorge, and the stunning cliffs rise 450ft to the stalactite caves.
-Our 3-mile hike started with having to climb over 300 steps to reach the Lookout Tower.
+This is the largest gorge in the UK, and the stunning cliffs rise 450ft to the stalactite caves.
+Our 3-mile hike started with climbing over 300 steps to reach the Lookout Tower.
 This is the highest point overlooking Horseshoe Bend and The Pinnacles, and then you descend to Black Rock Gate.
-We are all pretty fit, but the slippery mud and rain, made the conditions a little treacherous.
-However, we had a fantastic time, and can only imagine how gorgeous that would be on a warm spring day.
+We’re all pretty fit, but the slippery mud and rain made the conditions a little treacherous.
+Regardless, we had a fantastic time, and can only imagine how gorgeous that would be on a warm spring day.
 We were all tired, hungry, and wet.
-After our hike in the rain, we visited a quaint coffee shop in the Village of Cheddar for, you guessed it, cheddar cheese!
+After our hike in the rain, we stopped at a quaint coffee shop in the Village of Cheddar for, you guessed it, cheddar cheese!

-We left Bristol the following day and began to make our way towards Heathrow airport.
-We planned to stop at Stonehenge on the way.
-Stonehenge has many different meanings to people today.
-It is a wonder of the world, a spiritual place and a source of inspiration.
-Again it was very cold, and windy with drizzle, but we didn’t let that stop us.
-In order to visit Stonehenge, it is recommended that you book your visit online to reserve your time.
-We were all excited to visit another wonder of the world, but I’m not going to lie, we all found it a bit underwhelming.
+To visit Stonehenge, it’s recommended you book your visit online to reserve a time slot.
+We were excited to visit another Wonder of the World, but I’m not going to lie, we found it a bit underwhelming.
 (Sorry… just keeping it real).
-Maybe it was the weather, maybe it was because it was the end of our trip, or maybe we were expecting more…but we walked out to the stones, took our pictures, and decided to leave pretty quickly.
-There was a cool exhibition in the visitor’s center, but again we were all ready to hop in the car, drive to our Heathrow Airport hotel, and prepare for the 11-hour journey back to Los Angeles.
+Perhaps it was the weather, perhaps it we were expecting more.
+However we walked out to the stones, took our pictures, and decided to leave pretty quickly.
+We all felt ready to hop in the car and prepare for the 11-hour journey back to Los Angeles.

-Reflecting on the past 6 days over dinner that evening, we were all thrilled to visit some of the lesser traveled spots of England.
+Over dinner we reflected on the past 6 days and we were thrilled to visit some of the lesser traveled spots of the UK.
 It was fantastic to experience the local culture, countryside, and avoid the fast city pace of London.
 So would I recommend this to others traveling to England….
 Heck yes!
 It really is a beautiful, charming, scenic area, and chock-full of history.